-- Owners or operators of otter trawl vessels possessing one hundred (100) pounds or more of summer flounder per day from May 1 through October 31; or two hundred (200) pounds or more of summer flounder per trip from November 1 through April 30, must fish with nets or combinations of nets that have a minimum mesh size of five and one half inches (5 1/2") diamond, or six inches (6") square mesh applied throughout the body, extension(s) and cod end portion of the net. - Vessels possessing trawl devices while harvesting summer flounder in excess of the possession limits specified herein may have nets onboard the vessel that have a mesh size less than the minimum size specified in the Regulations provided that the net is stowed and is not available for immediate use. - E. Summer flounder may be landed between the hours of 6:00 A.M. to 8:00 P.M. only;

-F. Control Date: A control date of December 31, 2010, is established for the commercial summer flounder fishery in Rhode Island.
+- that have a minimum mesh size of five and one half inches (5 1/2") diamond, or six inches (6") square mesh applied throughout the body, extension(s) and cod end portion of the net. - Vessels possessing trawl devices while harvesting summer flounder in excess of the possession limits specified herein may have nets onboard the vessel that have a mesh size less than the minimum size specified in the Regulations provided that the net is stowed and is not available for immediate use. - D. Summer flounder may be landed between the hours of 6:00 A.M. to 8:00 P.M. only. - E. Control Date: A control date of December 31, 2010, is established for the commercial summer flounder fishery in Rhode Island.
 This control date has been established by the Department for potential future use in establishing eligibility criteria for future access to the fishery.

-3.13 Tautog
+3.1310 Tautog

-- A. Minimum size: Sixteen inches (16") - B. Maximum size: One (1) fish only may be greater than twenty-one inches (21"). - C. Season and possession limit: - 1.
-January 1 through March 31: Closed - 2.
-April 1 through May 31: Three (3) fish per person per calendar day - June 1 through July 31: Closed - 4.
-August 1 through October 14: Three (3) fish per person per calendar day - 5.
-October 15 through December 31: Five (5) fish per person per calendar day - 6.
+- A. Minimum size: Sixteen inches (16"). - B. Maximum size: One (1) fish only may be greater than twenty-one inches (21"). - C. Season and possession limit: - 1.
+January 1 through March 31: Closed. - 2.
+April 1 through May 31: Three (3) fish per person per calendar day. - 3.
+June 1 through July 31: Closed. - 4.
+August 1 through October 14: Three (3) fish per person per calendar day. - 5.
+October 15 through December 31: Five (5) fish per person per calendar day. - 6.
 Maximum per vessel possession limit: The possession limit shall be per person per calendar day, as stated above, with a maximum of ten (10) fish per vessel per calendar day. - 7.
 Licensed Party and Charter vessels season and possession limit: - a.
-January 1 through March 31: Closed - b.
-April 1 through May 31: Three (3) fish per person per calendar day - c.
-June 1 through July 31: Closed - d.
-August 1 through October 14: Three (3) fish per person per calendar day - e.
-October 15 through December 31: Five (5) fish per person per calendar day - f.
+January 1 through March 31: Closed. - b.
+April 1 through May 31: Three (3) fish per person per calendar day.

+- c.
+June 1 through July 31: Closed. - d.
+August 1 through October 14: Three (3) fish per person per calendar day. - e.
+October 15 through December 31: Five (5) fish per person per calendar day. - f.
 Licensed Party/charter vessels are not subject to the ten (10) fish per vessel per calendar day restriction.